NicoletFEAR/Tutorials/Programming101.md

 ```

 4. Deploy and test
-	a.
-Power on the RoboRio
+	- Power on the RoboRio
-	b.
-Connect a USB cable from your laptop to the RoboRio
+	- Connect a USB cable from your laptop to the RoboRio
-	c.
-Click the WPI logo in VSCode
+	- Click the WPI logo in VSCode
-	d.
-Type "deploy" in the box and choose: Deploy Robot Code
+	- Type "deploy" in the box and choose: Deploy Robot Code
-Note: This will deploy your code to the robot
+		> :memo: **Note:** This will deploy your code to the robot<br>
-- If it didn’t work try to determine what is wrong (read the error message in the console)
+		> If it didn’t work try to determine what is wrong (read the error message in the console)<br>
-- One thing that could be a problem is the ID of the motor controller (see ID the CANSparkMax)
+		> One thing that could be a problem is the ID of the motor controller (see ID the CANSparkMax)<br>
-	e.
-Open FRC Driver Station (the software that we use for controlling the robot)
+	- Open FRC Driver Station (the software that we use for controlling the robot)
-	f.
-Make sure someone is holding the motor (not by the shaft)
+	- Make sure someone is holding the motor (not by the shaft)
-	g.
-Choose "Autonomous" mode
+	- Choose "Autonomous" mode
-	h.
-Click "Enable" to start the robot
+	- Click "Enable" to start the robot
-	i.
-Click "Disable" to stop
+	- Click "Disable" to stop
-	j.
-Go into ShuffleBoard/SmartDashboard and change the auto mode.
+	- Go into ShuffleBoard/SmartDashboard and change the auto mode.
 "Enable" again and the motor should go faster.

 ### ID the CANSparkMax
 - Connect to a CANSparkMax motor controller using a USB-C cable